banach-space/cpp-tutor/README.md

 Set the `CMAKE_BUILD_TYPE` variable to:
   * `Release` to generate optimised code
-  * `ASAN` to generate build unoptimised code, with plenty of good debug info and configured to be run with address sanitzer
+  * `ASAN` to generate build unoptimised code, with plenty of good debug info and configured to be run with address sanitizer

 ### Switching between C++ standards
 The default C++ standard for the whole project is set to C++17.
 In order to